ONS-Innovation/python-rap-template/docs/index.md

 ├── LICENSE                           # The license under which the project is made available.
 ├── Makefile                          # A script used with the make build automation tool, containing commands to automate common tasks.
 ├── PIRR.md                           # Private Internal Reasoning Record (PIRR) for the repository, documenting the reasoning for the private/internal status of the repository.
 (Private/Internal Repos Only)
 ├── poetry.lock                       # Lock file for Poetry, pinning exact versions of dependencies to ensure consistent builds.
+(Exists if poetry is selected as the package manager)
-├── pyproject.toml                    # Central project configuration file for Python, used by Poetry and tools like Ruff, MyPy, etc.
+├── pyproject.toml                    # Central project configuration file for Python, used by Poetry package manager and tools like Ruff, black etc.
-├── run_etl.py                        # Example script demonstrating RAP pipeline usage with multiple execution methods.
+├── Pipfile                           # Used by pipenv package manager to specify dependencies and their versions.
+(Exists if pipenv is selected as the package manager)
+├── Pipfile.lock                      # Lock file for Poetry, pinning exact versions of dependencies to ensure consistent builds.
+(Exists if pipenv is selected as the package manager)
 ├── README.md                         # The main README file providing an overview of the project, setup instructions, and other essential information.
 └── SECURITY.md                       # A security policy for the project, providing information on how to report security vulnerabilities.
 ```